MaukTenieb/MaukTenieb/README.md

 - Records: [Discogs](https://www.discogs.com/artist/9104440-Mauk-Tenieb)

 ## Before Korhogo
 Korhogo is a superb city in Ivory Coast.
-But before its prominent role and lore, there was:
+But before its octopus centrality in the lore — like William S. Burroughs' Tangier, a literary and existential Interzone — there was:
-- The big photographic lore-non-lore: [Facebook](https://www.facebook.com/mauktenieb/photos_by)
+- The big photographic pre-lore, as it is nervous and mute: [Facebook](https://www.facebook.com/mauktenieb/photos_by)
 - Budapest, 2008–2012 and 2021: [Instagram](https://www.instagram.com/mauktenieb) and its side galleries: [route6166](https://www.instagram.com/route6166) · [gorbuzsadr](https://www.instagram.com/gorbuzsadr) · [mauktenieb2](https://www.instagram.com/mauktenieb2) · [mauktenieb3](https://www.instagram.com/mauktenieb3)
 - A testimony of the French years: [Flickr](https://www.flickr.com/people/mauktenieb/)